 - HCP in direct care settings: November 30, 2021

-In accordance with the Public Health Order – Health Care Worker Vaccine Requirement issued February 22, 2022, CDPH is requiring HCP to be up to date with vaccinations and receive boosters by March 1, 2022, unless exempt.
+In accordance with the Public Health Order – Health Care Worker Vaccine Requirement issued February 22, 2022, CDPH is requiring HCP to be fully vaccinated and boosted by March 1, 2022, unless exempt.
 HCP who have completed their primary vaccination series and provide proof of subsequent COVID-19 infection may defer booster administration for up to 90 days from the date of clinical diagnosis or first positive test, which in some situations, may extend the booster dose requirement beyond March 1st.
 HCP not yet eligible for boosters or who show proof of infection must be in compliance no later than 15 days after the recommended timeframe for receiving the booster dose.

 HCP subject to the vaccine requirement include all paid and unpaid individuals who work in indoor settings where care is provided to patients, or patients have access to for any purpose.
 This includes HCP serving in healthcare or other healthcare/direct care settings who have the potential for direct or indirect exposure to patients or SARS-CoV-2 airborne aerosols.